 So what role does it play when it comes to IBD?
 Obesity increases the risk of IBD relapse or flare and is associated with higher anxiety, depression, fatigue, and pain, which can further exacerbate IBD symptoms.
 Obesity also changes how your body processes medications and can make your medicine less effective, including many of the medicines used to treat IBD.
 This can lead to unfavorable results and treatment failure.

 IBD and overall lifestyle:

-A recent article published in March 2020 in Clinical Gastroenterology and Hepatology looked at 3 large cohort studies showing an association between a healthy lifestyle and reduced mortality in patients with inflammatory bowel disease.
+An article published in March 2020 in Clinical Gastroenterology and Hepatology looked at 3 large cohort studies showing an association between a healthy lifestyle and reduced mortality in patients with inflammatory bowel disease.
 A healthy lifestyle includes never smoking, having a normal BMI (that pesky BMI pops up again), performing at least moderate physical activity, and consuming a Mediterranean diet with light consumption of alcohol.
-There is an about a 4-fold increase in the risk of mortality for active smokers, particularly those with heavier tobacco use.
+There is about a 4-fold increase in the risk of mortality for active smokers, particularly those with heavier tobacco use.
 It is never too late to quit or start trying to quit with all the known benefits of tobacco cessation.

 What are some examples of moderate physical activity?